San Francisco–Oakland Bay Bridge: 2016–2023 exit reconstructions

 In the 1960s era directional reconfiguration, there were three off-ramps added to Yerba Buena Island and Treasure Island: a single left-hand side exit in the western direction at the east end of the tunnel; a left-hand side exit in the eastern direction at the west end of the tunnel (originally signed as just "Treasure Island"); and a right-hand side exit in eastern direction at the east end of the tunnel (originally signed as just "Yerba Buena Island").
 The eastbound left exit in particular presented an unusual hazard – drivers had to slow within the normal traffic flow and move into a very short off-ramp that ended in a short radius turn left turn; accordingly, a 15 MPH advisory was posted there.
 The turn had been further narrowed from its original design by the installation of crash pads on the island side.
 The eastbound and westbound on-ramps were then on the usual right-hand side, but they did not have dedicated merge lanes, forcing drivers to await gaps in traffic and then accelerate from a stop sign to traffic speeds in a short distance.
 In 2016, a new on-ramp and off-ramp at the east end of the tunnel was opened in the western direction on the right-hand side of the roadway, replacing the left-hand side off-ramp in that direction.
 Meanwhile, the eastbound right-hand side off-ramp and on-ramp at the east end of the tunnel was demolished during the reconstruction of the eastern span of the bridge.
 A new on-ramp on this side was built with a dedicated merge lane, but the off-ramp's replacement was not completed until early-May 2023, well after the bridge's bike path from the Oakland side to the island was fully completed.
 The eastbound left-hand side off-ramp and westbound on-ramp at the west end of the tunnel are then scheduled to close as early as late-May 2023, while the western span undergoes a seismic retrofit.

+"Emperor Norton Tunnel" naming proposal (2025–present)

+In August 2025, The Emperor Norton Trust introduced a proposal that the California state legislature name the bridge's tunnel through Yerba Buena Island the "Emperor Norton Tunnel" in 2026 — the 90th anniversary of the bridge and the 180th anniversary of Emperor Norton's original arrival in the United States in 1846.

+In August 2026, California State Senator Scott Wiener adopted and advanced this proposal as Senate Concurrent Resolution 193.
+The resolution was co-authored by Assemblymember Catherine Stefani.
+The Trust was the citizen sponsor.

+SCR 193 passed the Senate unanimously, 39–0.
+But, under Assembly rules that put up high bars to expediting any measure in the final two weeks of the session, SCR 193 received neither committee nor floor votes in the Assembly.

+The Emperor Norton Trust has announced its commitment to seeing this resolution reintroduced in the 2027–2028 legislative session, which opens December 2026.